flowroute/flowroute-numbers-python/README.md

 #### `create_new_route(self,route_name,mtype,value)`<a name="createroute"></a>

-The `create_new_route` endpoint is used to create a new inbound route.
+The `create_new_route` method is used to create a new inbound route.
 An inbound route can then be assigned as either a primary or failover route for a phone number.
 See [`update`](#updateroute) for the steps to update primary and failover routes.

+The method takes the following parameters:

 | Parameter | Required | Usage                                                                                   |
 |-----------|----------|---------------------------------------------------------------|